Richard Bellman: Curse of dimensionality

 The curse of dimensionality is an expression coined by Bellman to describe the problem caused by the exponential increase in volume associated with adding extra dimensions to a (mathematical) space.
 One implication of the curse of dimensionality is that some methods for numerical solution of the Bellman equation require vastly more computer time when there are more state variables in the value function.
 For example, 100 evenly spaced sample points suffice to sample a unit interval with no more than 0.01 distance between points; an equivalent sampling of a 10-dimensional unit hypercube with a lattice with a spacing of 0.01 between adjacent points would require 10^{20} sample points: thus, in some sense, the 10-dimensional hypercube can be said to be a factor of 10^{18} "larger" than the unit interval.
 (Adapted from an example by R. E. Bellman, see below.)

 Bellman–Ford algorithm

-Though discovering the algorithm after Ford he is referred to in the Bellman–Ford algorithm, also sometimes referred to as the Label Correcting Algorithm, computes single-source shortest paths in a weighted digraph where some of the edge weights may be negative.
+Though discovering the algorithm after Ford, he is referred to in the Bellman–Ford algorithm, also sometimes referred to as the Label Correcting Algorithm, which computes single-source shortest paths in a weighted digraph where some of the edge weights may be negative.
 Dijkstra's algorithm accomplishes the same problem with a lower running time, but requires edge weights to be non-negative.